 Healthy People Objective MICH-1.6:Reduce the rate of infant deaths related to birth defects (all birth defects)

 U.S. Target: 1.3 infant deaths per 1,000 live births

 How Do We Compare With the U.S.?Utah data is consistent with the general pattern observed in the United States, in that birth defects contribute to a substantial proportion (approximately 30%) of all infant deaths.
-The average rate of infant mortality associated with birth defects (1.6 deaths per 1,000 live births) is slightly higher than the target of 1.3 deaths per 1,000 live births set by Health People 2020 (HP2020).
-However in 2015, Utah's rate of infant deaths associated with birth defects was lower than the HP2020 target at 1.2 deaths per 1,000 live births.
+The average rate of infant mortality associated with birth defects (1.54 deaths per 1,000 live births) is slightly higher than the target of 1.3 deaths per 1,000 live births set by Health People 2020 (HP2020).
+As of 2017, the rate of infant deaths associated with birth defects in Utah was higher than the HP2020 target at 1.5 deaths per 1,000 live births.